lanceman2/phpbootstrap/README.md

 This has a little reflective meta-programming (http://en.wikipedia.org/wiki/Metaprogramming) in the simplest sense.
 PHP being used to write server side PHP, in addition to html and other file types.
 We use PHP, ruby, and cat to compile served web content files.
-We don't need to think about much, because it's just a naturally occurring optimization.
+We don't need to think about much, because it's just a naturally occurring optimization for any system level software developer.
 We looked at ruby rails, but it seems to fall too far from the UNIX development paradigm for us.
 PHP is slow and a mess of a language, but we may not live long enough to write this HTTP web service code in C or C++.
 PHP has got all the tools ready to go, and it's popularity helps make it very reliable.

+## Ports

+GNU/Linux.
+We are currently developing phpbootstrap on debian GNU/Linux.
+We are not interested in MS windows, hence we have `/` hard coded in local paths.

 ## Brief Description